camminady/camminady.github.io/pages/style.md

 - I like Table 2.2.
 - I like Algorithm 2.2.
 - More on this in Section 2.
-- There are many secions in this work.
+- There are many sections in this work.

 ### Misc
 - Section title: Large small small small (Only capitalize first word.)